toshihidetagami/apps-by-category/README.md

 ###  Tool

 - [paperwork/paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep
+- [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
+- [wulkano/kap](https://github.com/wulkano/kap) - An open-source screen recorder built with web technology
+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+- [ActivityWatch/activitywatch](https://github.com/ActivityWatch/activitywatch) - Log what you do on your computer.
+- [schmich/marinara](https://github.com/schmich/marinara) - Pomodoro® time management assistant for Chrome
+- [cassidoo/todometer](https://github.com/cassidoo/todometer) - A meter-based to-do list
+- [alexanderepstein/Sandman](https://github.com/alexanderepstein/Sandman) - An Application Built With Late Night Developers In Mind
+- [slgobinath/SafeEyes](https://github.com/slgobinath/SafeEyes) - Protect your eyes from eye strain using this simple and beautiful, yet extensible break reminder.
+- [claudiodangelis/qr-filetransfer](https://github.com/claudiodangelis/qr-filetransfer) - Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.

 ###  Travel